aggiemakerspace/github-training/module-2/README.md

 Remember, our "master" branch is a clean, "release-worthy" branch of our highest-quality code.
 Now, when you are working on your own repository where you are the sole contributor and you are just working on a simple homework assignment, it may not be necessary to use individual branches.
 For working in this repository, as well as any other well-maintained public repository, you _cannot_ commit directly to the master branch, and therefore **must** make a working branch.
 For this module, we will name your working branch "[GitHub Username]-module2".

+For both of these methods, you MUST carefully select a base branch.
+For example, in Dr. Bryant's COMP167 class, major programs are divided into levels.
+You must complete each level on a separate branch, and submit them via a pull request.
+Now, if you complete level-1, but your pull request hasn't been merged yet, your code is not on your "master branch".
+In order to start working on level-2 right away, you must create your level-2 branch with a base branch of level-1.
+However, in most other situations, "master" will be your base branch.

 ##### GitHub Desktop

+- Click "File -> New Branch" with your repository selected.
+- Give your new branch a name.
+- Select base branch from the "From" drop-down menu.

 ##### Command Line

+- If you are not already there, run `cd ~/Documents/GitHub/[your-repository-name]` to **C** hange **D** irectory to your repository.
+- If you are using "master" as your base branch, run `git checkout master`, or else checkout whatever branch you'd like to use as your base branch.
+- Now run `git pull` to make sure your base branch is up to date before continuing.
+- Create a new branch using `git checkout -b [new-branch-name]`.

 #### Making, Saving, and Tracking changes